Emma Goldman: Mother Earth and Berkman's release

-After Czolgosz was executed, Goldman withdrew from the world and, from 1903 to 1913, lived at 208–210 East 13th Street, New York City.
+After Czolgosz was executed, Goldman withdrew from society and, from 1903 to 1913, lived at 208–210 East 13th Street, New York City.
 Scorned by her fellow anarchists, vilified by the press, and separated from her love, Berkman, she retreated into anonymity and nursing.
 "It was bitter and hard to face life anew," she wrote later.

 Using the name E. G. Smith, she left public life and took on a series of private nursing jobs while suffering from severe depression.
-The US Congress' passage of the Anarchist Exclusion Act (1903) stirred a new wave of oppositional activism, pulling Goldman back into the movement.
+The U.S. Congress's passage of the Anarchist Exclusion Act (1903) stirred a new wave of oppositional activism, pulling Goldman back into the movement.
 A coalition of people and organizations across the left end of the political spectrum opposed the law on grounds that it violated freedom of speech, and she had the nation's ear once again.

 After an English anarchist named John Turner was arrested under the Anarchist Exclusion Act and threatened with deportation, Goldman joined forces with the Free Speech League to champion his cause.
-The league enlisted the aid of noted attorneys Clarence Darrow and Edgar Lee Masters, who took Turner's case to the US Supreme Court.
+The league enlisted the aid of noted attorneys Clarence Darrow and Edgar Lee Masters, who took Turner's case to the U.S. Supreme Court.
 Although Turner and the League lost, Goldman considered it a victory of propaganda.
 She had returned to anarchist activism, but it was taking its toll on her.
 "I never felt so weighed down," she wrote to Berkman.
 "I fear I am forever doomed to remain public property and to have my life worn out through the care for the lives of others."